-Unprecedented education programme brings ocean literacy to Portuguese classrooms.
+Unprecedented education program brings ocean literacy to Portuguese classrooms.

-This educational programme aims to transform Portugal’s future generations into European citizens who are committed to sustainability and the conservation of the ocean.
+This educational program aims to transform Portugal’s future generations into European citizens who are committed to sustainability and the conservation of the ocean.

 Building an awareness within future generations about the importance of ocean conservation and sustainability is crucial for protecting this fundamental support system for life on Earth.
 With the exploitation of the ocean and the serious impacts of climate change, it is more important than ever to educate and create a Blue Generation.

-The programme teaches Portuguese students about the ocean through practical and hands-on teaching activities, encouraging interactive fieldwork in the coastal zones of Portugal and using new education techniques that combine different themes.
+The program teaches Portuguese students about the ocean through practical and hands-on teaching activities, encouraging interactive fieldwork in the coastal zones of Portugal and using new education techniques that combine different themes.